-The Iowa Historic Preservation Office (SHPO) maintains a substantial collection of information pertaining to Iowa’s cultural resources.
+The State Historic Preservation Office of Iowa (SHPO) maintains a substantial collection of information pertaining to Iowa’s cultural resources.
 While most of the collection is open to the public, much of the information has yet to be cataloged and/or placed online.

 The Iowa Site Inventory contains information on more than 112,000 architectural, historical and National Register listed archaeological properties around the state.
 Information in each property file varies in scope from a single photograph to a full National Register nomination plus newspaper clippings and project reports.
 Each property is given a unique site number and basic information on the property is entered into the computerized Iowa Site Inventory database.
 This searchable information includes locational information, property name, historic and current functions, building materials, architect and builder (if known), architectural style, and National Register status.
 The database also cross-references properties to the photographs and 1200 architectural and historical reports in our collections.